98 Bedroom Flooring Ideas

 If you’re like most people, the last thing you expect to see in a bedroom is concrete flooring.
 With the steadfast popularity of minimalist and industrial home decor, concrete is in.

 Not all concrete floors are the same.
 The shade and finish you choose can have a significant impact on the rest of your bedroom decor.

 There are professionals who create natural-looking patterns in poured concrete.
 Some of these patterns mimic marble and other expensive stones.

 Concrete is also an excellent option for open floor plans that flow into the master bath.
 With a non-permeable material, you don’t need to worry about water damage or moisture.

 3. Setting the Mood

 Dark flooring of any type can bring a touch of much-needed drama to an otherwise bright and airy space.
 Whether you choose hardwood, stone, or carpet, a darker floor can transform a bedroom.

-While simple, dark flooring has its time and place, don’t hesitate to play around with texture in your bedroom floors.
+While simple, dark flooring has its time and place, don’t hesitate to play around with texture on your bedroom floors.
 Dark wood grain works well with all types of decor trends.
-You can try it with contemporary, industrial, and Scandinavian themes.
+You can try it with contemporary, industrial, or Scandinavian themes.